Comparisons 4 min read

 Side-by-side cost comparison of AI phone agent versus human receptionist

 Hiring a receptionist is one of the biggest recurring expenses for a small business.
-Between salary, benefits, training, and turnover, the true cost of a human receptionist often surprises business owners.
-Meanwhile, AI phone agents have matured to the point where they handle the same tasks — answering calls, booking appointments, transferring inquiries — at a fraction of the price.
+Salary, benefits, training, turnover.
+The true cost surprises most owners the first time they actually add it up.
+AI phone agents now handle the same tasks (answering calls, booking appointments, transferring inquiries) at a small fraction of the price.

-This article breaks down the real numbers so you can make an informed decision for your business.
+This article breaks down the real numbers so you can make a call with eyes open.

 The True Cost of a Human Receptionist